zipperer/multiplayer-git/README.md

 1. Commit and push your changes
 1. Get your local master up-to-date once your team is finished

+Repeat a couple of times to exercise the push/pull cycle.
+Wait with exercise two until instructed.
 # Exercise two

 * As a team, create an ASCII art house in a file named house.txt